fletcher/MultiMarkdown/Documentation/MultiMarkdown User's Guide.md

 *I strongly encourage you to use another route to convert XHTML to RTF.
 I've had the best results with [Google Docs](htts://docs.google.com/).
-For non-Mac users, that definitely the way to go.*
+For non-Mac users, that's definitely the way to go.*

 ### Subtitle ###